InsightSoftwareConsortium/ITKSphinxExamples/src/Numerics/Statistics/ComputeHistogramOfMaskedRegion/Documentation.rst

-Compute Histogram Of Masked Region In Image
+Compute Histogram of Masked Region in Image
 ===========================================
 .. note::
    **Wish List**